campaignmonitor/createsend-python/README.md

 ```

 ## Basic usage
-This example of listing all your clients and their campaigns demonstrates basic usage of the library and the data returned from the API:
+This example of listing all your clients and their draft campaigns demonstrates basic usage of the library and the data returned from the API:

 ```python
 from createsend import *